Most people are boring. Not you.

 Most importantly: seek to integrate the new things you learn into the full body of your existing knowledge.
 In this way, your web of learning will become interconnected, contextual, hierarchical, sweeping.

-2. Learn to listen in a charismatic way.
+Learn also to listen in a charismatic way.

 You heard me right.
 (Or did you?)